Two New Year’s Resolutions for Dealerships in 2021

 If your dealership truly values its digital relationships, it should also value accurate data.

 In addition to more relevant ads and emails, your audience expects and deserves privacy.
 For that reason alone, it’s a good idea to resolve for cleaner data that is also sourced directly from your contacts — never purchased from third parties.

 But there are more reasons to use good data.

 This supplementary data helps.
-As we’ve found in 2019, Facebook’s Custom Audiences, Lookalike Audiences, and retargeting functionality are all strong options for reaching the right leads online.
+As we’ve found in years prior, Facebook’s Custom Audiences, Lookalike Audiences, and retargeting functionality are all strong options for reaching the right leads online.
 They’re even stronger when layered with more data.

 The hidden benefit of knowing and using sound data is that you can also use it for Offline Events on Facebook.
 You can use it to target and measure the impact of your campaigns.
 How cool is that!

 Good inbound marketing requires creative solutions.
 For auto marketers, 2021 will be another crazy year — but this is your year.